zengyh1900/3D-Human-Body-Shape/readme.md

 source code of paper: [3D Human Body Reshaping with Anthropometric Modeling](https://link.springer.com/chapter/10.1007/978-981-10-8530-7_10)

-please contact me for the free full-text paper by email.
+please download the paper [here](https://link.springer.com/content/pdf/10.1007%2F978-981-10-8530-7_10.pdf) or you can contact me for the free full-text paper by email.

 ## Quick start